immutant/immutant/docs/guides/scheduling.md

 ## Accessing the internal Quartz scheduler

-If you need access to the internal Quartz scheduler instance (maybe to pass to another scheduling library like [Quartzite]), use [[immutant.scheduling.quartz/quartz-scheduler]].
+If you need access to the internal Quartz scheduler instance (maybe to pass to another Quartz-based scheduling library like [Quartzite]), use [[immutant.scheduling.quartz/quartz-scheduler]].
 You just need to pass it the same scheduler options you can pass to [[immutant.scheduling/schedule]].